Ahacz/FileMovingProgram/README.md

 # FileMovingProgram
-Program that simply moves files, made for BCF
+Program that simply moves files.

 This small program utilises <filesystem> library added to std C++ 17, previously existing in boost library.
 The program itself may accept arguments from command prompt, or in case of lacking arguments asks for file paths by itself.